Will Sales Tax Audits Increase Soon?

 What is Economic Nexus?

 It is a threshold enacted by the state, typically $100K in sales OR 200 sales transactions in a year (some states only have a sales threshold).
 If you cross a threshold, you are responsible for registering to collect and remit sales tax, or at least report if the marketplace facilitator is collecting and remitting on your behalf.
-There are exceptions to every rule, which makes it more difficult when dealing with sales tax in 45 states and DC.
-In the end, selling in the U.S. is like selling in 46 different countries at the same time.
+There are exceptions to every rule, making it more difficult when dealing with sales tax in 45 states and DC.
+In the end, selling in the U.S. is like selling in 46 different countries simultaneously.

 States and Their Audit Tools for Compliance